mdc-suite/AXI-based-driver-applications/applications/vpa/vivado/README.md

 ## Platform Generation Flow
+All projects were created with Vivado 2021 and for the KV260.

-Run the HLS-based platform generation flow with the following steps (Vivado ML v2021.2 is assumed to be installed):
+Run the HLS-based platform generation flow with the following steps:

 1. Open a terminal in this folder.